 Maringouin - Rosedale is a very small town located in the state of Louisiana.
 With a population of 2,286 people and just one neighborhood, Maringouin - Rosedale is the 159th largest community in Louisiana.

-Maringouin - Rosedale is a blue-collar town, with 39.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Maringouin - Rosedale, you'll notice that it is more blue-collar than most other communities in America.
+39.39% of Maringouin - Rosedale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Maringouin - Rosedale is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Maringouin - Rosedale who work in healthcare (11.73%), teaching (9.50%), and sales jobs (9.03%).

 The per capita income in Maringouin - Rosedale in 2022 was $28,796, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,184 for a family of four.
 However, Maringouin - Rosedale contains both very wealthy and poor people as well.